hexinfra/gorox/hemi/README.md

     require github.com/hexinfra/gorox vx.y.z

-Here, x.y.z is the version of Gorox.
+Here, x.y.z is the version of Hemi.
 Then import it to your "main.go":

     import . "github.com/hexinfra/gorox/hemi"